SudoMaker/LoShark/software/README.md

 **Default Login information**

 Username: `root`

 Password: `loshark`

 ### Resonance REPL console
 Use the command `app-console` to attach to the console.
 Use `Ctrl-\` to detach.

+Only use `Ctrl-C` if you want to terminate the Resonance runtime.

 ### Making rootfs read-write
 `mount / -wo remount`